-2.2 Water mass identification
+2.2.
+Water Mass Identification

 The glider measurements were collected at the northern boundary of the BenUS (Figure 1a), in the proximity of the ABFZ.
-We identify the two central water masses in the glider data by converting the SACW and ESACW water mass boundary values of Mohrholz et al. (2008); Poole and Tomczak (1999); Flohr et al. (2014) for in-situ temperature $T_i$ and practical salinity $S_p$ into units of absolute salinity ( $S_a$ ) and conservative temperature ( $T_c$ ) using the TEOS-10 Gibbs Seawater (GSW) Oceanographic Toolbox (McDougall & Barker, 2011).
-We acknowledge that the conversion from $T_i$ and $S_p$ to $T_c$ and $S_a$ is non-linear.
-However, we used these points to qualitatively assess the presence of the two water masses in the glider data by plotting the line that connects the extreme values of $T_c$ and $S_a$ for each water mass, which is sufficient for our purposes.
-Please refer to Supplement Table S1 for the details of the conversion and the adopted values of $T_c$ and $S_a$ .
+We identify the two central water masses in the glider data by converting the SACW and ESACW water mass boundary values of Mohrholz et al. (2008); Poole and Tomczak (1999); Flohr et al. (2014) for in-situ temperature T_i and practical salinity S_n into units of absolute salinity (S_n) and conservative temperature (T_i) using the TEOS-10 Gibbs Seawater Oceanographic Toolbox (McDougall & Barker, 2011).
+We acknowledge that the conversion from T_i and S_p to T_c and S_a is non-linear.
+However, we used these points to qualitatively assess the ise; UA nmons Licens presence of the two water masses in the glider data by plotting the line that connects the extreme values of T_c and S_a for each water mass, which is sufficient for our purposes.
+Please refer to Table S1 in Supporting Information S1 for the details of the conversion and the adopted values of T_c and S_a .

-We also used World Ocean Atlas 2018 (WOA18) data (NOAA data set, 2018; Garcia et al., 2019) to compare the glider absolute salinity and oxygen data to the long-term mean regional profiles.
-Salinity from WOA18 was transformed into units of absolute salinity ( $S_a$ ) using the tools described in the previous paragraph.
-Mean profiles were calculated using the 1° gridded product for the offshore Angola waters north of the glider in the range [9°E,11°E] x [15°S,17°S] and for the offshore Benguela waters south of the glider in the range [10°E,12°E] x [21°S,23°S].
+We also used World Ocean Atlas 2018 (WOA18) data (NOAA data set, 2018; Garcia et al., 2019) to compare the glider absolute salinity and O_2 data to the long-term mean regional profiles.
+Salinity from WOA18 was transformed into units of absolute salinity (S_a) using the tools described in the previous paragraph.
+Mean profiles were calculated using the 1° gridded product for the offshore Angola waters north of the glider in the range (9°E, 11°E) × (15°S, 17°S) and for the offshore Benguela waters south of the glider in the range (10°E, 12°E) × (21°S, 23°S).
 Mean WOA18 profiles were calculated from climatological (1955-2017) monthly means from February to June.
 Given the strong variability and sharp lateral gradients that characterize the measurement region, this analysis provides more information than comparing the glider data with sporadic measurements or coarse resolution products around the glider location.

-2.3 Glider data analysis: tracer anomalies and stratification
+2.3.
+Glider Data Analysis: Tracer Anomalies and Stratification